 Carly Herold is a Visiting Assistant Professor in the Philosophy Department, Coordinator of the Conflict Studies minor, and Co-Director of the Forum on Constitutionalism and Democracy.
 She is interested in how classical political philosophy can help us think about the role of reason in politics, as well as ancient, early-modern, and contemporary accounts of leadership, rhetoric, and ambition.
 Hailing from New York City with family living across Europe, Turkey, and the Middle East, and having lived all over the United States, she enjoys trying (and generally failing) to recreate French crepes, Turkish street food, and Texas BBQ at home.

 Brian C. Barnett attended the University of Oklahoma (in his home state) as a first-generation college student and McNair Scholar.
 After graduating summa cum laude with a B.S. in Mathematics and B.A. in Philosophy, he further pursued Philosophy at the University of Rochester on a Dean’s Fellowship, completing an M.A. and a Ph.D.
 Brian’s primary teaching and research interests are in epistemology, philosophy of religion, Eastern philosophy, and the philosophy of nonviolence.
-He is the editor of Introduction to Philosophy: Epistemology (an open access textbook with Rebus Community Press) and a regular contributor to meetings of the American Philosophical Association and Concerned Philosophers for Peace.
-Outside of academia, Brian enjoys hiking, nature photography (especially waterfalls), and all things music.
+He is the editor of Introduction to Philosophy: Epistemology (an open access textbook with Rebus Press), editor of the Peace & Nonviolence category on PhilPapers.org, and a regular contributor to meetings of the American Philosophical Association and Concerned Philosophers for Peace.
+Outside of academia, Brian enjoys hiking, waterfall photography, and all things music.